jmersonuo/jmersonuo.github.io/Activities/Population-Tutorial/01-Population-Points.md

 You can rename the layer by clicking on the name of the layer at the top of the panel.

-At this point you should have added both the renter-occupued and owner-occupied tilesets to your "Owners vs Renters" styles.
+At this point you should have added both the renter-occupued and owner-occupied tilesets to your "Owners vs Renters" styles and both should have the "type" circle.

 ----------